Homemade Chocolate Fondue

 Notes

-• You don’t notice the peanut butter in the chocolate when you add just 2 tablespoons.
-It adds a nice texture and depth of flavor, though.
+• Adding peanut butter gives the fondue a better texture.
+You won’t notice it in the chocolate when you add 2 tablespoons.
 If you want a hint of peanut butter with your chocolate, add the full 4 tablespoons.

 • This makes a fairly thin fondue.
 If you’d like it to be a bit thicker, reduce the cream to 1 and 1/4 cups.